-Strategy Component Description Monitoring Performance Outcomes To provide information on the efficacy of the chemical dispersant applied to the spilled hydrocarbon, and to meet the following OPEP requirements: o Provide operational data / information to support and inform response planning and operations and monitor the spill response. o Monitor the effectiveness of dispersant application to reduce surface VOCs.
-Monitoring Performance Standards Measurement Criteria 1: Readiness to implement Study Op5 on Dispersant Efficacy Assessment.
-1a : PI and MP to be sourced from pool of resources under existing contracts or agreements (i.e., AMOSC, Stantec, AMSA).
-1b : Cooper Energy has arrangement in place with vessel service providers.
-1c : Study Op5 (Dispersant Efficacy Assessment) IP in place and approved by Environment Officer.
+Strategy Component 6 Description Monitoring Performance Outcomes To provide information on the efficacy of the chemical dispersant applied to the spilled hydrocarbon and to meet the following OPEP requirements: O Provide operational data/information to support and inform response planning and operations and monitor the spill response.
+O Monitor the effectiveness of dispersant application to reduce surface VOCs.
+Monitoring Performance Standards Measurement Criteria 1: Readiness to implement Study Op5 on dispersant efficacy assessment.
+1a: PI and MP to be sourced from a pool of resources under existing contracts or agreements (i.e., AMOSC, Stantec, AMSA).1b: Cooper Energy has arrangements in place with vessel service providers.
+1c: Study Op5 (Dispersant Efficacy Assessment) IP in place and approved by Environment Officer.
 2: Acquisition of data on hydrocarbon dispersion and surface VOCs.
-2a: PI plans monitoring survey on basis of information supplied by Planning Officer (or delegate) regarding planned response activities and use of dispersant.
-Vessel-based monitoring objective and plan recorded on the daily report.
+2a: PI plans a monitoring survey based on information supplied by the Planning Officer (or delegate) regarding planned response activities and the use of dispersants.
+The vessel-based monitoring objective and plan are recorded on the daily report.
+2b: An experienced MP carries out vessel and/or aerial-based sampling for dispersant efficacy for surface dispersant application, aligned with the industry standard Special Monitoring of Applied Response Technologies (SMART) protocol.

-$^{\rm 6}$ EPSs and MCs do not conform to table heading to facilitate relations between them.
+6 EPSs and MCs do not conform to table heading to facilitate relations between them.